Zelim Imadaev: Ultimate Fighting Championship

 Imadaev faced Max Griffin in his UFC debut on April 13, 2019, at UFC 236.
 He lost the fight via majority decision.
 Imadaev was deducted a point in the first round for grabbing the fence.

 Zelim faced Danny Roberts on 9 November at UFC on ESPN+ 21.
 He lost the fight via knockout in round two.

 Imadaev faced Michel Pereira on September 5, 2020, at UFC Fight Night: Overeem vs. Sakai.
 During the weigh-in ceremony, Imadaev slapped the Brazilian and both fighters were restrained by the event's security.
-In the fight, Imadaev was dominated throughout and Pereira repeatedly slapped him.
+In the fight, Pereira was dominant throughout and repeatedly slapped Imadaev.
 Imadaev ultimately was taken down in the third round and lost the fight via submission due to a rear-naked choke.

 In October 2020, Imadaev praised a Chechen teen responsible for the decapitation of French schoolteacher Samuel Paty, describing the murderer as a "hero of Islam" on social media.
 The UFC stated in response that Imadaev had already been "released from his contract earlier this summer and is no longer a member of the promotion’s roster".